 Step Four: Do NOT Explain, Defend or Justify.
 A simple statement that “it just didn’t work for him to attend” is enough.
 Let them know you will share their good thoughts and love the next time you see your parent.
 If your parents are cognitively aware, you can lovingly suggest that your parents would love a call from them.

 Step Five: Take a Deep Breath.
 As you work through any conflicting feelings that arise as you enjoy the family gathering without the added responsibility, continue to acknowledge that you deserve this time off.

 Step Six: Feeling Judged, or Struggling With This Decision?
-Reach out for support and guidance…all it takes is an email to Loren@LorenGelbergGoff.com to schedule a complimentary 20-minute call with me.
+Reach out for support and guidance…Click here for a crash course in ending your Caregiver Guilt…

-As a therapist, my goal is to help you Prevent the Holiday Blues.
+As a therapist, my goal is to help you Prevent the Holiday Blues, for whatever holidays are coming.
 As a family caregiver, I have experienced the struggles and have felt the overwhelm.
-So, I’ve created a video that gives you a few ideas for re-thinking your attitudes and finding new ways to respond to all the holiday challenges that can arise.
+I wish you ease, and hope to help you reduce and even eliminate guilt as your motivator… Click here for your complimentary Guilt Detox program

 …and we breathe….